Chang'an: Han period

-The Han capital was located 3 km northwest of modern Xi'an.
-As the capital of the Western Han, it was the political, economic and cultural center of China.
-It was also the eastern terminus of the Silk Road, and a cosmopolitan metropolis.
-It was a consumer city, a city whose existence was not primarily predicated upon manufacturing and trade, but rather boasted such a large population because of its role as the political and military center of China.
-By 2 AD, the population was 246,200 in 80,000 households.
-This population consisted mostly of the scholar gentry class whose education was being sponsored by their wealthy aristocratic families.
-In addition to these civil servants there was a larger underclass to serve them.
+Also during the reign of Emperor Wu, the diplomat Zhang Qian was dispatched westward into Central Asia.
+Subsequently, Ching'an was the political, economic, and cultural center of China as well as the cosmopolitan eastern terminus of the overland Silk Road.
+It was a consumer city, a city whose existence was not primarily predicated upon manufacturing or trade but upon its role as the political and military center of China.
+By the AD 2 census, the population of the walled city was recorded as 246,200 in 80,000 households and the population of the entire metropolitan region reckoned as 682,000.
+Much of this population consisted of the scholar gentry class whose education was being sponsored by their wealthy aristocratic families.
+In addition to these civil servants, there was a larger underclass to serve them.